 - Different support teams and agents can collaborate on answers within Slack threads.
 Experts across departments can chime in to resolve customer issues faster.

-- Slack's threaded messaging creates greater context and organization for customer support conversations vs. traditional email ticketing systems.
+- Slack's threaded messaging provides greater context and organization for customer support conversations compared to traditional email ticketing systems.

-- Support agents can easily @mention subject matter experts on different teams to pull them into a customer conversation happening in Slack.
+- Support agents can easily @mention subject matter experts across teams to pull them into a customer conversation in Slack.

 3. Easy Ticket Submission and Updates for Employees

-- The best part of Atlassian Assist (Halp) is that Employees can submit, get updates on tickets and view all their tickets very easily.
+The best part of Atlassian Assist (Halp) is that Employees can submit tickets, get updates on them, and view all their tickets very easily.
 All within Slack.

 With Atlassian’s Assist natively embedded in Slack, customer service teams can deliver more human, helpful support.
 The integration saves time and effort while improving team efficiency and collaboration.